District 11 and Colorado Springs –

 In November, Colorado Springs voters pushed back against the policies of Mom’s for Liberty and the other extremist groups that have captured the school board’s agenda by electing two pro-public education and union advocates: Leann Bacca-Bartlet and Charles Johnson.
 These Champions of D11 will be seated on the School District 11 Board of Education in December.

-In November, hundreds of community members and students joined fellow CSEA members in protest of the Board of Education’s enactment of policies that will impose censorship of materials offered in libraries and classrooms all around the district.
+In November, hundreds of community members and students joined fellow CSEA members in protest of the Board of Education’s plan to enact policies that will impose censorship of materials offered in libraries and classrooms all around the district.
 We will not be silent.
 The freedom to read is under attack, we will fight to ensure the students of D11 have access to different perspectives, are not subject to imposing values, and can see themselves reflected in literature.
 The D11 BOE needs to keep politics out of our classrooms!!

 They Support Us - We Support Them!!
 This map and list details the business that support the members of our union, our collective voice, and the public schools our students & educators deserve!
 While on strike and as we fight to regain a contract, they have been in our corner, and we will stand with them!